What would you do for a loved one?

-Weaving in and out he takes the 4 blocks to Arleigh's townhouse with stride.
-Pushing past others who had braved the rain, to walk as well.
-Thinking of the last conversation he had with her, he frowns.
-Concern forming on his chiseled face.
+Weaving in and out, he takes the four blocks to Arleigh's townhouse with stride.
+He was pushing past others who had braved the rain to walk as well.
+Thinking of the last conversation he had with her, he frowns—concern forming on his chiseled face.

 ARLEIGH'S TOWNHOUSE 3 DAYS AGO

-ARLEIGH: Gorgeous 33-year-old 5'6" Auburn-haired princess in her own right.
-Those teal blue eyes laughing back at him and her lush rosy lips, that Jax can't keep his own lips off of.
+Gorgeous 33-year-old 5'6" Auburn-haired princess in her own right.
+Those teal blue eyes were laughing back at him and her lush rosy lips, that Jax couldn't keep his lips off.

 She starts to giggle with wide eyes.